jaredpellegrini/deckofcards/README.md

-# Deck of Card for M5 Cardputer
+# Deck of Cards for M5 Cardputer

 by [Jared Pellegrini](https://github.com/jaredpellegrini)